live-clones/pybtex/docs/source/api/parsing.rst

 Writing bibliography data
 =========================

-The :py:class:`.BibliographyData` has several methods that are symmetrical to the functions described above:
+The :py:class:`.BibliographyData` class has several methods that are symmetrical to the functions described above:

 - :py:meth:`.BibliographyData.to_string` formats the bibliograhy data into a string,
 - :py:meth:`.BibliographyData.to_bytes` formats the bibliograhy data into a byte string,
-- :py:meth:`.BibliographyData.to_file` writes the  bibliograhy data into a file.
+- :py:meth:`.BibliographyData.to_file` writes the bibliograhy data to a file.

 .. doctest::